What this document is for

 Does the County Council make automated decisions about you?

-The County Council does not use automated decisions about you and your family.
+The County Council does not make automated decisions about you and your family.

 Your responsibility to inform us of changes

-It is important that the personal information the County Council holds about you is accurate and current.
+It is important the personal information the County Council holds about you is accurate and current.

 Please keep us informed if your personal information changes during your working relationship with us.
 You can do to help us with this by: